SofijaErkin/basic-tool-mac/linux/debian_install_tools_virtualbox_on_mac.md

     +((zsh+oh-my-zsh));

+Notice:

-Notice: every time you change theme on Debian 11, restart terminal to make
+Using oh-my-zsh every time you change [themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) on Debian 11, restart terminal to make

 reality that!!!